-То: Hastings Prince Edward Board of Health Prepared by: Valerie Dunham, Director of Corporate Services/Associate CEO Approved by: Dr. Ethan Toumishey, Acting Medical Officer of Health and CEO Date: Wednesday, May 4, 2022 Subject: 2023 Municipal Levy - Implications without Mitigation Funding Nature of Board Engagement ☑ For Information ☑ Strategic Discussion ☑ Board approval and motion required ☐ Compliance with Accountability Framework ☐ Compliance with Program Standards Action Required: Board of Health requested to support the writing of letters to Ministry staff and the Minister of Health to table implications of cancelling the mitigation funding provided to health units over the past three years.
+То: Hastings Prince Edward Board of Health Finance Committee Prepared by: Valerie Dunham, Director of Corporate Services/Associate CEO Approved by: Dr. Ethan Toumishey, Acting Medical Officer of Health Date: Wednesday, April 20, 2022 Subject: 2023 Municipal Levy - Implications without Mitigation Funding Nature of Board Engagement (If compliance issue, background must include a reference to requirement) ☐ For Information ☑ Strategic Discussion ☑ Board approval and motion required ☐ Compliance with Accountability Framework ☐ Compliance with Program Standards Action Required: Include recommendations and options Finance Committee to discuss implications to municipal levy contributions in 2023 given cancellation of mitigation funding and present action plan to Board of Health for approval.
 Background: In 2019, the provincial government changed the cost-sharing model in public health from a 75%-25% calculation to a 70%-30% model.
-The Ministry of Health (Ministry) also implemented cost-sharing to programs that were formerly funded 100% by the Ministry.
-These two changes resulted in an increase of required municipal funding at Hastings Prince Edward Public Health (HPEPH) in the amount of \$1,120,000, which was scheduled to commence January 2020.
-For the past three years (2020 - 2022), the Ministry has provided "mitigation" funding" to HPEPH in the amount of \$1,120,000 to offset this increase to the municipal sector.
-The mitigation funding is scheduled to end on December 31, 2022 meaning municipalities will need to shoulder significant levy increases.
-Prior to 2019, our partner municipalities were contributing more than the required 75%/25% so do not owe the entire \$1,120,000.
+The Ministry also implemented cost-sharing to programs that were formerly funded 100% by the Ministry.
+These two changes resulted in an increase of required municipal funding at Hastings Prince Edward Public Health in the amount of \$1,120,000, which was scheduled to commence January 2020.
+For the past three years (2020 - 2022), the Ministry has provided "mitigation funding" to HPEPH in the amount of \$1,120,000 to offset this increase to the municipal sector.
+The mitigation funding is scheduled to end on December 31, 2022 meaning that municipalities will need to shoulder significant levy increases.
+Prior to 2019, our partner municipalities were contributing more than the required 75%/25% so do not owe the total \$1,120,000.
 Effective January 1, 2023, the shortfall in funding is \$752,935.
 This amount includes the continuation of the municipal contribution of \$260,000 per year for the building fund which was a component of the original building loan.
-It is important to understand that in a cost sharing model, if the Ministry provides an additional \$100,000 in base funding, the Ministry contribution represents 70% of the program costs.
+It is important to understand that in a cost sharing model, if the Ministry provides an additional \$100,000 in base funding the Ministry contribution represents 70% of the program costs.
 This increase also costs the municipal sector 30% or approx. \$43,000.
 (Total program budget of \$143,000 - 30% is \$43,000).
 The shortfall figures provided are based on a 1% increase from the Ministry in 2022.
 Any additional increase to the base funding from the Ministry will lead to an additional municipal shortfall.
 In addition to the financial impact to the municipalities to absorb the additional funding required, there is a significant potential service impact to HPEPH in dealing with this issue.
 Past budgets have included both the mitigation funding of \$1.1 million but have also included the additional contributions in excess of the original 75%/25% cost sharing model which amount to \$355,000 for program contributions and \$260,000 for the building fund.
 Although these funds have been transferred into reserves in the past, they have recently been used to balance deficit budgets.
 With the loss of the mitigation funding, the \$355,000 municipal contribution will be rolled into the required 30% municipal funding which is an overall loss to the HPEPH budget and planned service delivery.